Hurricane Katrina: Meteorological history

-Hurricane Katrina originated from the merger of a tropical wave and the mid-level remnants of Tropical Depression Ten on August 19, 2005, near the Lesser Antilles.
-On August 23, the disturbance organized into Tropical Depression Twelve over the southeastern Bahamas.
+On August 19, 2005, a weak tropical wave combined with the mid-level remnants of Tropical Depression Ten and an upper tropospheric trough near the Lesser Antilles.
+On August 23, this disturbance organized into Tropical Depression Twelve over the southeastern Bahamas.
 The storm strengthened into Tropical Storm Katrina on the morning of August 24.
 The tropical storm moved towards Florida and became a hurricane only two hours before making landfall between Hallandale Beach and Aventura on the morning of August 25.
 The storm weakened over land, but it regained hurricane status about one hour after entering the Gulf of Mexico, and it continued strengthening over open waters.
 On August 27, the storm reached Category 3 intensity on the Saffir–Simpson hurricane wind scale, becoming the third major hurricane of the season.
 An eyewall replacement cycle disrupted the intensification but caused the storm to nearly double in size.
 Thereafter, Katrina rapidly intensified over the "unusually warm" waters of the Loop Current, from a Category 3 hurricane to a Category 5 hurricane in just nine hours.

 After attaining Category 5 hurricane status on the morning of August 28, Katrina reached its peak strength at 1800 UTC, with maximum sustained winds of 175 mph and a minimum central pressure of 902 mbar.
 The pressure measurement made Katrina the fifth most intense Atlantic hurricane on record at the time, only to be surpassed by Hurricanes Rita and Wilma later in the season; it was also the strongest hurricane ever recorded in the Gulf of Mexico at the time, before Rita broke the record.
 The hurricane subsequently weakened due to another eyewall replacement cycle, and Katrina made its second landfall at 1110 UTC on August 29, as a high-end Category 3 hurricane with sustained winds of 125 mph, near Buras-Triumph, Louisiana.
 At landfall, hurricane-force winds extended outward 120 mi from the center and the storm's central pressure was 920 mbar.
 After moving over southeastern Louisiana and then Breton Sound, it made its third and final landfall near the Louisiana–Mississippi border, with Category 3 sustained winds of 105 kn.
 Katrina maintained hurricane strength well into Mississippi, finally weakening to tropical storm strength more than 150 mi inland near Meridian, Mississippi.
 It was downgraded to a tropical depression near Clarksville, Tennessee; its remnants were absorbed by a cold front in the eastern Great Lakes region on August 31.
-The resulting extratropical storm moved rapidly to the northeast and affected eastern Canada.
+The resulting extratropical storm moved rapidly to the northeast and affected eastern Canada before finally dissipating off the eastern coast of Greenland on September 7.